 First there were some plums perilously close to going mouldy in the fruit bowl.
 They nearly became a crumble, then I started thinking about cake.
 (That happens quite a lot).
 So here’s what happened next.
 Juicy, over-ripe plums arranged in a pretty pattern over a lusciously lemony polenta and almond cake.
 Perfect with a cup of tea and a sit down on a Saturday afternoon, or just as good as a dinner party dessert with a scoop of ice-cream (dairy-free or not, whatever floats your boat).

-I’ve made this a vegan recipe, but have included in brackets where you can substitute in butter and eggs if you prefer.
+I’ve made this a vegan recipe, but you can substitute in butter and eggs if you prefer.
 One day I’ll try making one of each, and do a blindfolded taste test.
 (Purely as an excuse to eat twice as much cake, you understand).
 Continue reading “Recipe: Plum & Polenta Upside-Down Cake (Vegan)”

 With Shrove Tuesday looming, I’ve been experimenting with some dairy-free pancake recipes, (since Veganuary I haven’t particularly fancied the milk, egg and butter-laden traditional version).
 These were definitely the best of the bunch – they are sweet from the bananas, with a lovely crunch of toasted pecans, and dotted with chewy sultanas…. no weird health-food-shop ingredients in sight!
 The batter is so light and airy that they taste like the very best American-style buttermilk pancakes.
 I should have done a blind taste test on friends and family, as I’m positive no one would guess these are actually vegan.